UK Commercial Property Management Software

 by Roy Benton, Property Industry Consultant & former Director at Cushman & Wakefield

 There’s no doubting the popularity of online accounts packages such as Xero, Sage and Quickbooks.

 All three reported double digit growth last year, and between them they claim around six million subscribers worldwide.

-But can these packages cope with the specialised accountancy needs of professional property managers?
+But if you’re in the market for the best property accounting software, can these packages really satisfy the unique requirements of professional property management?
 Even if you attach one of the various property management plug-ins that are available?